Tayokanch/Zendit-API/Readme.md

 ` /webhook`

-🔐 Authentication & Signature Verification
+🔐 **Authentication & Signature Verificatio**

 When registering your webhook in the Zendit sandbox, you defined a custom HTTP header:

 - Header KEY: Authorization
 - Header Value: Bearer <webhook-secret-token>
-- This should also be secret token is stored in your .env file as: `WEBHOOK_SECRET=your-webhook-secret-token`
+- This should also be secret token stored in your .env file as: `WEBHOOK_SECRET=your-webhook-secret-token`

 💻 `Example Request ( Verify Signature through INSOMNIA)`